Dose counters on rescue inhalers display the amount of medication remaining in the device, but are not standard for all meter dose inhalers.

 - 77 percent reduction in lost time from work or school

-All of the five physicians at Allergy Consultants, P.A. are board certified in Allergy and Immunology and regularly attend the ACAAI conferences.
+All of the four physicians at Allergy Consultants, P.A. are board certified in Allergy and Immunology and regularly attend the ACAAI conferences.
 The winter's cold and windy climate can trigger asthma attacks.
 Our allergists advise asthmatics always carry and use prescribed inhalers.